 The Creative Unconscious seemed like a fitting name for this project which aims to gain insight into the sometimes invisible or un-thought-of processes of creative peoples while unearthing if it is, in fact, possible to remain a creative individual while pursuing a career as a creative professional.

-The Creative Unconscious was born late one night, as most good ideas are wont to do, while I was brushing my teeth.
-After being out of school and in the working world for about year-and-a-half, I was feeling like my personal creative endeavors were either falling flat or non-existent and I started to wonder if my peers and fellow creatives were going through anything similar, or if they were finding a successful outlet for their creative energy.
+The Creative Unconscious was born after being out of school and in the working world for about year-and-a-half.
+I felt like all of my creative energy was being spent at my 9-5 and like my personal creative endeavors were either falling flat or non-existent.
+I started to wonder if my peers and fellow creatives were going through anything similar, or if they were finding a successful outlet for their creative energy.